DMotion: Robotic Visuomotor Control with Unsupervised Forward Model Learned from Videos: METHOD

 \subsection{Unsupervised Learning of Forward Models}

-Fig.~\ref{fig:overall_model} shows the training process of our model.
+Fig.~\ref{fig:overall_model} shows the training process of DMotion.
 The object extractor learns to disentangle the motion of the agent and other objects.
 Meanwhile, the interaction learner models the interaction between the agent and other objects, becoming a forward model of the environment.

-\textbf{Object Extractor} To model the interaction between the agent and other objects, where the agent is treated as a special object, we first disentangle the objects from the observations.
+\textbf{Object Extractor} To model the interaction between the agent and other objects, where the agent is treated as a special object, we first disentangle this object from others in image observations.
 Recent works~\cite{psd, visual-dynamics} show that modelling the motion of different objects separately helps object discovery and future frame prediction.
 Motivated by this, we design an object extractor module for object disentanglement.
 Fig.~\ref{fig:overall_model} shows the details of the model, it consists of an object extractor and an interaction learner.
 The object extractor makes use of motion information between consecutive frames to transfer frame $x_{t}$ to the next frame $x_{t+1}$.
-Specifically, the image encoder receives an image $x_t$ and outputs $n$ feature maps $\{m_t^i\}_{i=0}^{n-1}$, aims at representing the spatial information of all the objects in the scene.
+Specifically, the image encoder receives an image $x_t$ and outputs $n$ feature maps $\{m_t^i\}_{i=0}^{n-1}$, which are designed to represent the spatial information of all the objects in the scene.
 The motion encoder receives two consecutive frames $\{x_{t}, x_{t+1}\}$ to output $n$ affine transformation matrices $\{\varphi_t^i\}_{i=0}^{n-1}$, representing the spatial movement of all the objects from time $t$ to $t+1$.
+Each $\varphi$ is a $2\times 3$ matrix, where the first 2 columns represent rotation and scaling and the last column represents translation.
 Then, each matrix transforms one corresponding feature map from the outputs of image encoder using a spatial transformer~\cite{spatial-transformer}:

+where $ST(\cdot)$, the spatial transformation function, roughly transforms each pixel of the input feature map $m_t^i$ to its new location according to the affine transformation $\varphi_t^i$, to construct the output feature map $m_{t+1}^i$.
 The image decoder then uses all the transformed feature maps $\{m_{t+1}^i\}_{i=0}^{n-1}$ to generate the next frame $x_{t+1}$.
 Since the spatial transformers perform affine transformation to the feature maps, \emph{i.e.,} translation, rotation and scaling, the object extractor gives a strong inductive bias to encourage the image encoder to disentangle the spatial information of different objects into different feature maps, and the motion encoder models the motion of different objects separately.

 Here, we use spatial transformers instead of cross convolutions in~\cite{psd, visual-dynamics} to transform the feature maps.
 The reason is that, for cross convolution, the range of objects' movement it can model is limited by the convolutional kernel size.
 Also, it is unable to model the rotation and scaling of objects explicitly.
 Compared to cross convolution, spatial transformers can explicitly represent any affine transformation.
 Using spatial transformers, we achieve a controllable architecture to explicitly model the motion of objects.
 When there is no rotation and scaling in the scene, we can fix 4 parameters of the transformation matrix to enable translation only.